igor-petruk/scriptisto/README.md

 ## Installation

-Scriptisto is available as a prebuilt statically-linked [binary](https://github.com/igor-petruk/scriptisto/releases) or at [Crates.io](https://crates.io/crates/scriptisto).
+Scriptisto is available as a prebuilt statically-linked standalone binary or distrubutions packages at [Releases](https://github.com/igor-petruk/scriptisto/releases) or at [Crates.io](https://crates.io/crates/scriptisto).

 Please proceed to [Installation](https://github.com/igor-petruk/scriptisto/wiki/Installation) for instructions.